Port of Milwaukee

-Port of Milwaukee handled 2.4 million metric tons of cargo through its municipal port in 2014.
+Port of Milwaukee handled 2.3 million metric tons of cargo through its municipal port in 2022.
 Commodities handled include salt, steel, limestone, general cargoes, over-dimensional cargoes, grain, fertilizers, biodiesel, and ethanol.

 In 2012, a wind turbine, funded by a federal grant, was installed.
 It is used to power the port's administration building, with the turbine providing electricity for the building itself as well as revenue from surplus generation.

-The port is home to the Lake Express ferry, which offers service from Milwaukee to Muskegon, Michigan.
+The port is a key ferry and cruise ship destination on Lake Michigan.
+It is home to the Lake Express ferry, which offers service from Milwaukee to Muskegon, Michigan.
+In addition, the port received 33 cruise ship vessel calls and over 13,000 passengers in 2022.

 The Sector Lake Michigan of the United States Coast Guard is based at the port.

-The port is landlord to the lakefront recreational facilities including Milwaukee World Festival, Inc. (Summerfest), Discovery World at Pier Wisconsin, and the south lawn of the Milwaukee Art Museum.

 Recent Changes

 In January 2020, the port suffered millions of dollars in damage from heavy winds and waves.

 In October 2021, the port received a $35 million investment, the largest since the 1950s.
 The investment was designed to help with the shipping of "dry distillers grain with solubles" (DDGS), a coproduct of produced by the conversion of corn to ethanol, a significant bovine feed component.

+In February of 2022, Port Milwaukee rescinded and renegotiated a land use agreement on, Urban Park, a 2.9 acre parcel of land (43°02'10.3"N 87°53'52.6"W) between Maier Festival Park and East Clybourn Street, creating the ability for it to be rented to the general public.